JodyMurray/p4-plant-blog/README.md

 Test Account:

-- A test account for this website to test features including commenting, subscribing and unsubscribing to the newsletter, delet
+- A test account for this website to test features including commenting, subscribing and unsubscribing to the newsletter, deleting and editing blog posts can be provided at request.

 ## **Table of Contents** ##
 <details><summary>UX</summary>